q335r49/microviche/README.md

 Ensuring a consistent starting directory is important because relative names are remembered (use `:cd ~/PlaneDir` to switch to that directory beforehand).
 Ie, a file from the current directory will be remembered as the name only and not the path.
 Adding files not in the current directory is ok as long as the starting directory is consistent.

 Regarding scrollbinding splits of uneven lengths -- I've tried to smooth this over but occasionally splits will still desync.
 You can press r to redraw when this happens.
 Actually, padding about 500 or 1000 blank lines to the end of every split would solve this problem with very little overhead.
-You might then want to remap G (go to end of file) to go to the last non-blank line rather than the very last line.
+You might then want to remap G in normal mode to go to the last non-blank line rather than the very last line.

 Horizontal splits aren't supported and may interfere with panning.